The Ultimate 4-Week New Zealand Road Trip Itinerary

 Now it’s time for an ironically unforgettable journey through the Forgotten World Highway.
 Fill up with fuel before delving into this historical and isolated part of the North Island.

 You will get breathtaking views of Mt Taranaki as you leave Stratford.
 Stop by the Republic of Whangamomona and get your passport stamped.
 After that, you will go through old tunnels (or over them if you are too scared), as well as through the wild and wonderful Tangarakau Gorge.
 There are plenty of photo opportunities along the way.
 You can find a few in our 10 Places You Can’t Miss on the Forgotten World Highway.

 After a long drive to Waitomo, just relax in Waitomo in one of these affordable accommodations.

 Accommodation in Waitomo

 Now you have the whole day to enjoy one or more of the epic glowworm and caving activities in Waitomo.
-Join one of the caving operators in Waitomo, throw on a sexy wetsuit and tube/abseil/climb your way through the Waitomo Caves!
+Join one of the caving operators in Waitomo, throw on a sexy wetsuit and tube/abseil/climb your way through the glowworm caves!
 There are a few walks in the area too if you are still feeling active.

 Accommodation in Auckland

-For your final day in New Zealand, why not have one last day of wild beauty by taking the ferry to one of the off-shore islands, like Rangitoto, Waiheke or Tiritiri Matangi?
-Alternatively, this could be your last chance to do a skydive in New Zealand or jump from the Sky Tower.
-You can even cruise out into the harbour searching for whales and dolphins with a whale safari tour.
+Alternatively, this could be your last chance to do a skydive in New Zealand with Skydive Auckland or jump from the Sky Tower.
+You can even cruise out into the harbour searching for whales and dolphins with Auckland Whale and Dolphin Safari (more info on Viator and Klook).
 Auckland really has a lot to offer!
-Then its time to return your rental car and head to the Auckland Airport for your next adventure.

 Things to Do in Auckland